liuyang2001/ATSADBench/README.md

 Our benchmark is mainly intended to serve as a common evaluation reference for industry practitioners working on satellite anomaly detection who can access such data under confidentiality arrangements.

-If it is helpful for researchers who can not access such data under confidentiality arrangements, we can try to support you in alternative ways:
+For researchers who can not access such data under confidentiality arrangements, we can try to support you in alternative ways:

 We can request an internal review to see whether we may provide a very small, declassified subset (e.g., a limited portion from 1–2 tasks) for reference; and/or